christinesalim/Nasa/README.md

 ## MongoDb Database

+### Planet Collection

 Data for each habitable exoplanet is stored in the Planets collection.
 The values for the planetary radius, disposition property and insolation_flux (amount of light received) are the criteria used to determine if a planet is habitable.
-Exoplanets meeting the criteria are added to the Planets collection.
+Exoplanets meeting the criteria are added to the Planet collection.

+### Launch Collection

-The flights scheduled by a user are stored in the Launches collection.
+The flights scheduled by a user are stored in the Launch collection.

 ## Additional Info